poroping/terraform-provider-fortios/docs/data-sources/system_global.md

 * `post_login_banner` - Enable/disable displaying the administrator access disclaimer message after an administrator successfully logs in.
 * `pre_login_banner` - Enable/disable displaying the administrator access disclaimer message on the login page before an administrator logs in.
 * `private_data_encryption` - Enable/disable private data encryption using an AES 128-bit key or passpharse.
 * `proxy_auth_lifetime` - Enable/disable authenticated users lifetime control.
 This is a cap on the total time a proxy user can be authenticated for after which re-authentication will take place.
 * `proxy_auth_lifetime_timeout` - Lifetime timeout in minutes for authenticated users (5  - 65535 min, default=480 (8 hours)).
 * `proxy_auth_timeout` - Authentication timeout in minutes for authenticated users (1 - 300 min, default = 10).
+* `proxy_cert_use_mgmt_vdom` - Enable/disable using management VDOM to send requests.
 * `proxy_cipher_hardware_acceleration` - Enable/disable using content processor (CP8 or CP9) hardware acceleration to encrypt and decrypt IPsec and SSL traffic.
 * `proxy_kxp_hardware_acceleration` - Enable/disable using the content processor to accelerate KXP traffic.
 * `proxy_re_authentication_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was first created.